WHO AM I?

 I am full of feelings and energy.
 While I paint, I transcend.
 Most of the time it’s euphoric.
 Everything comes out of me, transposed on the canvas.
 I then feel liberated, calmed.
 The same way I feel after meditating, singing, running, dancing, laughing.
 Sometimes it doesn’t calm me but instead multiplies my energy levels and fills me with an urge to paint and paint and paint again.
 I guess we have so many feelings inside that we keep to ourselves that we could keep on painting them out day and night!
 I learnt through time that the way to achieve the best creations is by forcing yourself to step back every now and then, press pause, do something else, then look at it through different angles, with different eyes (a good lesson in life in general I guess).
 Then you see more clearly: the next stroke comes to you naturally, you know how to draw your final touch and when to call the creation DONE.

 I believe painting is a great activity for everyone: in a world where we all work on divided tasks and rarely see the bigger picture (we rarely work on projects or create products from start to finish.
 What we do often lacks a purpose, a sense of achievement).
-Painting enables so many things: a sense of achievement / a democratic way of self-expression and communication; with no language or literacy barrier / a private way to express yourself publicly / a constructive way to channel emotions and keep stable mental health / etc…
+Painting enables so many things: a sense of achievement / a democratic way of self-expression and communication; with no language or literacy barrier / a private way to express yourself publicly / a constructive way to channel emotions and keep stable mental health / a fantastic way to connect to our soul and allow spiritual information take form through our bodies etc…

 Let’s all paint, let go, share, be!